sagemath/trac_to_gh/Issue 9642.md

 # Issue 9642: sage-maketest and sage-test-new should be able to run tests in parallel

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9642

 Original creator: mpatel